-2.14 Public consultation
+Public consultation

-Public and target consultation of the drafted guideline was opened on August 21st for a period of thirty days in accordance with the legislative requirements of the National Health and Medical Research Council Act 1992 as outlined in the NHMRC standards for guidelines [5].
+Public and target consultation of the drafted guideline was opened on August 21st for a period greater than thirty days in accordance with the legislative requirements of the National Health and Medical Research Council Act 1992 as outlined in the NHMRC standards for guidelines [10].

-2.15 External review
+External review

-This guideline will be reviewed independently by relevant professional experts, professional colleagues, and societies and through public consultation.
-An independent AGREE II assessment will also be conducted.
+This guideline was reviewed independently by relevant professional experts, professional colleagues, and societies and through public consultation.
+Two independent AGREE II assessments were also be conducted.